← Back to Fitley

 Health Data & Fitness Information

-Last updated: 14 March 2026
+Last updated: 8 April 2026

-1. What fitness data we collect
+1. What fitness and nutrition data we collect

 • Workout session data — exercises performed, sets, repetitions, weight lifted, training volume, and Rate of Perceived Exertion (RPE)